The best walkie talkies would have been great to own as a kid playing in the woods with friends, but they make even more sense for off-roaders to own.

 If you’re venturing away from the road more traveled in search of off-road adventure, staying connected is key for safety, confidence, and peace of mind.
 Of course, many off-road voyages intend to get 4×4 and Jeep owners as far away from civilization as possible — meaning your Smartphone may not be able to find a signal.

 Enter the off-road walkie-talkie.
-By using its own wireless communication protocol, a quality set of walkie talkies can allow multiple users to stay connected when the location or landscape means that cellular communication isn’t possible.
+By using its own wireless communication protocol, a set of best walkie talkies can allow multiple users to stay connected when the location or landscape means that cellular communication isn’t possible.
 With a long range and numerous signal-enhancing technologies, a set of quality walkie talkies makes it easy to stay connected with your fellow off-roaders, and your campsite or base, even if they’re miles away.

 Best of all, many kits are easily expandable — allowing more users and more walkie talkies to operate on the same channel.